trueos/trueos-docs/trueos-handbook/introducing.rst

 Linux and |trueos|
 ------------------

 |trueos| is based on FreeBSD, meaning it is not a Linux distribution.
+If
-If you have used Linux before, you will find some features you are used to have different names on a BSD system and some commands are different.
+you have used Linux before, you may find some features you are used to have different names on a BSD system and some commands are different.
 This section covers some of these differences.

 BSD and Linux use different filesystems during installation.
 Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while |trueos| uses OpenZFS.
-This means if you wish to dual-boot with Linux or access data on an external drive formatted with another filesystem, you will want to research if the data will be accessible to both operating systems.
+This means if you wish to dual-boot with Linux or access data on an external drive formatted with another filesystem, you will want to research if the data is accessible to both operating systems.

-:numref:`Table %s <filesys support>` summarizes the various filesystems commonly used by desktop systems. |trueos| will automatically mount several filesystems: *FAT16*, *FAT32*, *EXT2*, *EXT3* (without journaling), *EXT4* (read-only), *NTFS5*, *NTFS6*, and *XFS*.
+:numref:`Table %s <filesys support>` summarizes the various filesystems commonly used by desktop systems. |trueos| automatically mounts several
+filesystems: *FAT16*, *FAT32*, *EXT2*, *EXT3* (without journaling),
+*EXT4* (read-only), *NTFS5*, *NTFS6*, and *XFS*.
 See the section on :ref:`Files and File Sharing` for a comparison of some graphical file manager utilities.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.15\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.15\linewidth-2\tabcolsep}